The L-Homology Fundamental Class for IP-Spaces and the Stratified Novikov Conjecture

 Now let $SX$ be the semisimplicial set whose $n$-simplices are the maps $\Delta^n\to X$.
-Then $\lambda$ can be chosen\footnote{To know that this is a correct choice, one simply has to check that it gives an assembly map with the properties in \cite[Theorem 1.1]{wwa}.} to be the composite
+Then $\lambda$ can be chosen\footnote{To know that this is a correct choice, the paragraph after Observation 1.3 in \cite{wwa} says that one simply has to show that it gives an assembly map with the properties in \cite[Theorem 1.1]{wwa}, and this follows from the fact that this choice of $\lambda$ is natural with respect to $X$.} to be the composite

 Our next lemma gives a multiplicative property of $\lambda$.
 Let

 be the functor which takes $f:\Delta^n\to X\times Y$ to the pair $(p_1\circ f,p_2\circ f)$, where $p_1$ and $p_2$ are the projections.

 \begin{lemma} The diagram